 - Safe Learning Environment: Safe and supportive with low classroom ratio (8:1 maximum).

-- Developmentally Attuned: Students ages 8 to 22 are grouped homogeneously within our Elementary, Middle and High School facilities.
+- Developmentally Attuned: Students ages 8-21 are grouped homogeneously within our Elementary, Middle and High School facilities.

 - Curriculum: Our CCSS-aligned curriculum focuses on language acquisition.